It’s OK not to feel like a princess on your wedding day

 I stand by it, as I firmly believe that there are many other women like me, despite what the society and the media would have us convinced.

-So… As I previously mentioned and detailed in several other post, I’m engaged to be married to the most wonderful man I know.
+So… As I previously mentioned and detailed in several other posts, I’m engaged to be married to the most wonderful man I know.
 While me and my fiancée are pretty relaxed about the whole thing and we are in no rush to make any wedding plans, but I must confess that I’ve recently started looking at the bridal gowns.

 Well, since I’ve never imagined how my wedding would be, and how my gown would look like I decided to explore the two rational ways that one future bride can find a dress (at least where I live).
 To shop in bridal saloons and to get a seamstress/designer to design and sow a dress.